Clutchard/Enrollment-Bot/README.md

 For testing the loop in shopping cart use 1876

 If class has a lab and everything fails.
 Worse case put class in shopping cart and choose option 3 to try to add.
+Can only have one class in shopping cart at a time.

 helpful selenium link:
 https://www.youtube.com/watch?v=bhYulVzYRng